 The Snyder DC Extended Universe: The Birth of Tragedy

 After pronouncing god dead in Nietzsche’s The Parable of a Madman, the titular madman throws down his lantern as he is engulfed in existential ennui.
-"I have come too early," he said then; "my time is not yet” (this is remarkably similar to a “dream sequence” in Batman V Superman, where the Flash ham-fistedly foreshadows more DC movies by being "too soon").
+"I have come too early," he said then; "my time is not yet” (this is remarkably similar to a “dream sequence” in Batman V Superman, where the Flash (not a Lantern) ham-fistedly foreshadows more DC movies by being "too soon").
 Nietzsche understood that his ideas were ahead of the time.
-How much longer will it take for the audience to see that these logos are merely used as bait.
+How much longer will it take for the audience to see that these logos are merely used as bait?

-The American tale of an outsider from a distant land that can come to this country and become its most recognizable representative.
+The American tale of an outsider from a distant land that comes to this country and become its most recognizable representative.
 A hero who uses the the great power provided by his adopted home to help the weakest of society and stand up for the welfare of those who are different.
 A character who only goes to force as a last resort, because he's not afraid to turn the other cheek.
 Someone who struggles with being "different" and fitting in, someone who suffers unrequited love, wonders about his past, and aspires to his future.
 These are the values we recognize in each other, the common man, and the Superman.